Lithou/Sandbox/Image Flags (Extended Documentation).md

 This flag is similar to the tape flag, but will apply an effect that looks like the image is instead held too the background by a push pin.

 It is also by default floated to the right and 400 pixels wide.
-The [[Snippet - Image Flags#Size Flags|Size]]and [[Snippet - Image Flags#Orientation and Position Flags|Orientation]] flags will override these values.
+The [[Image Flags (Core Documentation)#Size Flags|Size]]and [[Image Flags (Core Documentation)#Orientation and Position Flags|Orientation]] flags will override these values.

-You can also apply [[Snippet - Image Flags#Color Flags]] to the color of the tape, but will need to specify the "::before" element in order to do so.
+You can also apply [[Image Flags (Core Documentation)#Color Flags]] to the color of the tape, but will need to specify the "::before" element in order to do so.

 ---